Maria by Callas

 The film charts Callas’s quick rise to fame after she fibbed her way into the Greek National Conservatoire by saying she was old enough to enrol.
 Volf doesn’t spend much time on Callas’s upbringing, nor on her education.
 It’s obvious that she was a born star.
 The records of performances and old interviews with her instructors make the case.

 Even a moviegoer who approaches Maria by Callas with complete ignorance of opera is bound to appreciate the recordings that Volf finds.
 These immaculately and extravagantly staged performances as markers of old money high culture—very European, very upper class, or very “bougie” as the kids say these days.
-On the other hand, Volf might have made the film even strong if the edits were slightly less reverential of Callas’s performances.
+On the other hand, some viewers might find that Volf could have made the film even stronger if the edits were slightly less reverential of Callas’s performances.
 For an all-archival film, some of these performances could have been bridged with other material, rather than played out in full, to create a tighter portrait.

 It’s in these performances, though, that Callas communicates a wealth of emotions and feelings with her golden vocals.
+Be patient and appreciate the full scope of these scenes.
 The power of her voice is sure to give Lady Gaga a run from her money at this year’s festival.
 Her stage presence and dramatic performance of the arias suggests that she, too, could have been a movie star had she lived longer.
 The film includes a fair segment on her lone screen credit in Pier Paolo Pasolini’s Medea, plus ample stories of tabloid fodder to please movie buffs.

 Callas lived in an age when paparazzi still chased opera stars and when sopranos made headlines for their steamy affairs.
 The doc takes special interest in Callas’s much-publicized on-and-off relationship with Greek tycoon Aristotle Onassis.
 The big O treats Callas rather poorly, and while the tabloids might have had their fun in seeing the diva run back and forth to her unappreciative lover, the journals and reflections Volf includes put one inside Callas’s psychology.
 She loved him in spite of his faults, and she loved him strongly enough to fight for him before and during his marriage to Jackie Kennedy that scandalized (or deepened) their affair.